Home

 (Henderson , NC)

 Since you do not tell me what make or model RV Furnace you have, I can only outline common problems found in RV furnaces that could be causing your furnace to malfunction.
+We will start with the problems that have the easiest solutions and work our way to the more complicated and expensive problems.

-Sometimes birds, spiders, mice, etc. go into these vents and create little homes obstructing the vents. which causes the Temperature Limiter Switch to cycle the furnace on and off due to the furnace overheating.
-With the RV's furnace shut off use a can of compressed air to blow out the vent.
+the RV's furnace shut off, use a can of compressed air to blow out the vent.
 Be careful because you will have soot and dirt flying out of this vent directly at you.
-Once the vent is completely clean, put the access door back on and turn on the furnace and see if this corrected the problem.
+Once the vent is completely clean, put the access door back on, turn on the furnace, and see if this corrected the problem.
 If not, move on to the next step.

 Warning: I am now going to outline some more complicated and expensive fixes for your furnace.
-If the steps above did not resolve the problem, I strongly suggest you take your trailer in and have a Qualified RV Technician properly diagnose and repair the problem with your furnace.
+If the steps above did not resolve the problem, I strongly suggest you take your trailer in and have a Qualified RV Technician diagnose and repair the problem with your furnace.

 4. You could have a bad Temperature Limiter Switch in the furnace; you could have a bad Furnace Circuit Board.